gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 Tags: SQL, Optimization, CockroachDB
 ---

 Today, this is the story of a failed optimization.
 Or rather, an optimization that did not have as big an impact as expected.
-I think it's important to also tell these tales and not present an unrealistic, rosy view of optimization advantures.
+I think it's important to also tell these tales and not present an unrealistic, rosy view of optimization adventures.
 Sometimes, they don't quite work as you hoped.